FirmwGuy/CEP/docs/ROOT-DIRECTORY-LAYOUT.md

   - `/inbox` – text log of impulses accepted for the beat.
   - `/agenda` – ordered ledger of resolved enzymes and dispatch results.
   - `/stage` – mutation log populated as enzymes commit changes.
+    Transaction helpers add short `txn commit/abort: ...` notes here so you can match unveil decisions to beat numbers.

 ## Q&A
 - **When do the beat folders appear?** As soon as `cepHeartbeatPolicy.ensure_directories` is left at its default `true`.
 Turning it off skips `/rt/beat/<n>` entirely so long-running captures do not grow without bound.